PatrickRoumanoff/chrome-build-light/README.md

 soon
 <a target="_blank" href="https://chrome.google.com/webstore/detail/igkmggljimacfdfalpeelenjeicmfnll">![Try it now in CWS](https://raw.github.com/GoogleChrome/chrome-app-samples/master/tryitnowbutton.png "Click here to install this sample from the Chrome Web Store")</a>

-# Delcom Buikd Light Control
+# Delcom Build Light Control

-This app control a Delcom Build Light, mostly for my own education, but can only be used to test a Delcom Build light if yours insn't working as expected.
+This app control a Delcom Build Light, mostly for my own education.

+You can setup a number of url and test for values in the JSON. the First match will set the delcom ligth.
+The script is running every minute.

 * [HID raw access](https://developer.chrome.com/apps/hid)